 In these and many other applications, QED induced EM radiation finds basis in simple physics - that photons of wavelength λ are created if EM energy is supplied to a quantum mechanical box having sides separated by $\lambda/2$.
 However, the QED induced photons only have significant EM energy if created in submicron structures.
-Conversely, macroscopic structures create far infrared (FIR) photons that by classical heat transfer are considered to increase the temperature of the structure.
+Conversely, macroscopic structures create far infrared (FIR) photons that by classical heat transfer are conserved by increase in the temperature of the structure.